Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - trying to orgize it THE DAY AFTER THE EVENT, when it is fresh in people's minds
 - PIE = Probability of recurrence * Impact of recurrence * Ease of addressing - cf. [PostMortemsPIEIndicator]
 - planning for a future where we're as stupid as we are today [5WhysWithHumansNotRobots]
+- [No, seriously.
+Root Cause is a Fallacy.]: because our systems are complex, there is never really a single unique root cause
 - if we made an incremental improvment in area A or area B, which would prevent the broadest class of problems going ahead ?
 [5WhysWithHumansNotRobots]
 - human error is NEVER a root cause [OnFindingRootCauses] : You can’t fix people, but you can fix systems and processes to better support them.
 Learning is the goal during post-mortems (cf. [Learning Through Blameless Reviews] for a nice quick slideshow) + questions examples : [InfiniteHows]